KittyGiraudel/site/_posts/2014-04-14-building-a-walk-function-in-sass.md

 ## What about error handling?

 The main problem I can see with this function is you can't really make sure everything's okay.
 For instance, there is absolutely no way to know the number of arguments expected by `$function`.
-If it's `complementary`, then it's 1; if it's `lighten`, it needs 2; if it's `rgba`, it's 4, and so on...
-It really depends on the function name passed.
+If it's `complementary`, then it's 1; if it's `lighten`, it needs 2; if it's `rgba`, it's 4, and so on… It really depends on the function name passed.

 Also, we can't make sure values from `$list` are valid for `$function`.
 What if you try to `to-upper-case` a list of numbers?
 It won't work!
 Although we can't make this check.